• Skip to primary navigation

 • Section 5.1 – check “exempt review.”

-• Fully complete the remainder of the application and submit the following:
+• Fully complete the remainder of the application and submit the protocol provided on the Forms and Templates page.

 • If the project is interview and/or survey based, a copy (or examples) of the questions to be asked is required.